Controversial Trump Judicial Nominee Ryan Bounds Withdraws From Consideration

 — Brian Fallon (@brianefallon) July 19, 2018

 As editor of The Stanford Review, he used an image of a Native American on the opinion page in each edition deemed racially insensitive.
-He further also took issue with LGBT people and other minority groups. describing sensitivity toward them as a “pestilence” that “stalks us” and “threatens to corrupt our scholastic experience.”, according to AFJ.
+He further also took issue with LGBT people and other minority groups. describing sensitivity toward them as a “pestilence” that “stalks us” and “threatens to corrupt our scholastic experience,” according to AFJ.

 The Los Angeles Times reported that Bounds had failed to disclose these writings when he was being vetted for a judicial appointment in Oregon.

-“Ryan Bounds is the author of offensive material about people of color, rape survivors, LGBTQ people and others — material he hid from Oregon’s judicial selection commission in an attempt to evade thorough vetting,”.
+“Ryan Bounds is the author of offensive material about people of color, rape survivors, LGBTQ people and others — material he hid from Oregon’s judicial selection commission in an attempt to evade thorough vetting.”

 There were more roadblocks in the way of Bounds.
 Neither senator from his home state, Sens.
-Jeff Merkley (Ore.) and Ron Wyden (Ore.), returned a “blue slip” on Bounds which would be the equivalent of them giving approval for his nomination.
-In 101 years, no one has ever been appointed without the support of at least one of their state senators according to The Hill.
-No one has been put forward as of yet as a new potential nominee.
+Jeff Merkley and Ron Wyden, returned a “blue slip” on Bounds, which would be the equivalent of them giving approval for his nomination.
+In 101 years, no one has ever been appointed without the support of at least one of their state senators, according to The Hill.
+No one has been put forward as a new potential nominee as of yet.